Formal Verification of Obstacle Avoidance and Navigation of Ground Robots: Liveness Verification of Ground Robot Navigation

 \begin{model}

 \end{model}

 \paragraph{Identification of Live Controls}

-For ensuring progress, the model uses three conditions ($\textit{AfterX}$, $\textit{PassFaster}$, and $\textit{PassConst}$) that tell the robot admissible conditions for choosing its acceleration, depending on its own position and the obstacle position in relation to the intersection.
-The robot can choose any acceleration if it already passed the intersection:
+For ensuring progress, the model uses three conditions ($\textit{AfterX}$, $\textit{PassFaster}$, and $\textit{PassCoast}$) that tell the robot admissible conditions for choosing its acceleration, depending on its own position and the obstacle position in relation to the intersection.
+The robot can choose any acceleration after it passed the intersection ($\pr>\pixr$) or after the obstacle passed ($\po>\pixo$):

 The robot is allowed to increase its speed if it manages to pass safely in front of the obstacle (even if the obstacle speeds up during the entire process), or if speeding up would still let the robot pass safely behind the obstacle (even if the obstacle drives with only minimum speed $V_\textit{min}$):